EdvardSire/keyboard/README.md

 ## Numbers without a number row

 The way I mapped Numbers was one of the few things I had a firm idea about when I orignally started tweaking the layout.
-I knew the Numbers had to be on another layer and decided that i wanted numpad-style Numbers, because I was used to using the numpad with my right hand.
+I knew the Numbers had to be on another layer and decided that i wanted numpad-style numbers.
+They ended up on the right "under" the home row.
 I decided to use a QMK [momentary layer switch](https://docs.qmk.fm/#/keycodes?id=layer-switching).
 This basically switches the keyboard layout to the second image when the "MO 1" is _pressed down_.
 When "MO 1" is released the keyboard reverts back to the first image.
-This is convenient and fast since the fingers doesn't have to move.
+This is both convenient and fast since the fingers doesn't have to move.

 ![Numbers keyboard](/images/keyboard-layout-numbers-initial.png)